-The national health care reform proposals in the Senate "Patient Protection and Affordable Care Act of 2009" would make far-reaching changes to the health sector, including mandated coverage for most people, required payments by most employers not offering insurance, expanded eligibility for Medicaid, Federal premium and cost-sharing subsidies for many individuals and families, and a new system of health benefits exchanges for facilitating coverage.
-Additional provisions would reduce Medicare and Medicaid outlays, add certain benefit enhancements for these programs, and combat fraud and abuse.
+The national health care reform proposals in the Senate "Patient Protection and Affordable Care Act" would make far-reaching changes to the health sector, including mandated coverage for most people, required payments by most employers not offering insurance, expanded eligibility for Medicaid, Federal premium and cost-sharing subsidies for many individuals and families, a new system of health benefits exchanges for facilitating coverage, and a new Federal insurance program in support of long-term care.
+Additional provisions would reduce Medicare outlays, make other Medicaid modifications, provide additional funding for the CHIP program, add certain benefit enhancements for these programs, and combat fraud and abuse.
 Federal revenues would be increased through an excise tax on high-cost insurance plans; fees on drugs, devices, and health plans; and other provisions.

-The Office of the Actuary at CMS has estimated the effects of the non-tax provisions of the PPACA on Federal outlays, overall national health expenditures, and health insurance coverage in the U.S. Our estimates are based on multiple data sources and what we believe are reasonable assumptions regarding individual, employer, and health plan responses to the legislation, together with analyses of the likely changes in the cost and use of health care services.
+The Office of the Actuary at CMS has estimated the effects of the non-tax provisions of the PPACA on Federal outlays, overall national health expenditures, and health insurance coverage in the U.S. Our estimates are based on available data sources and what we believe are reasonable assumptions regarding individual, employer, and health plan responses to the legislation, together with analyses of the likely changes in the cost and use of health care services.
 Our primary estimates for the PPACA are as follows:

-- The total Federal cost of the national insurance coverage provisions would be about \$930 billion during fiscal years 2013 through 2019. - By 2019, an additional 33 million U.S. citizens and other legal residents would have health insurance coverage meeting the essential-benefit requirements. - Total net savings in 2010-2019 from Medicare provisions would offset about \$493 billion of the Federal costs for the national coverage provisions.
-The non-coverage Medicaid provisions would reduce costs by about \$36 billion.
+- The total Federal cost of the national insurance coverage provisions would be about \$882 billion during fiscal years 2010 through 2019. - By 2019, an additional 34 million U.S. citizens and other legal residents would have health insurance coverage meeting the essential-benefit requirements. - Total net savings in 2010-2019 from Medicare provisions would offset about \$541 billion of the Federal costs for the national coverage provisions.
+The Medicaid and CHIP provisions, excluding the expansion of Medicaid and additional CHIP funding, would decrease costs by \$27 billion.
 Additional Federal revenues would further offset the coverage costs; however, the Office of the Actuary does not have the expertise necessary to estimate such impacts.
 The Congressional Budget Office and the Joint Committee on Taxation have estimated an overall reduction in the Federal budget deficit through 2019 under the PPACA. - The proposed Community Living Assistance Services and Supports (CLASS) insurance program would produce an estimated total net savings of \$38 billion through fiscal year 2019.
 This result, however, is due to the initial 5-year period during which no benefits would be paid.
-Over the longer term, expenditures would exceed premium receipts, and there is a very serious risk that the program would become unsustainable as a result of adverse selection by participants. - Total national health expenditures in the U.S. during 2010-2019 would increase by about 0.7 percent.
-The additional demand for health services could be difficult to meet initially with existing health provider resources and could lead to price increases, cost-shifting, and/or changes in providers' willingness to treat patients with low-reimbursement health coverage. - The proposed reductions in Medicare payment updates for providers, the actions of the Independent Medicare Advisory Board, and the excise tax on high-cost employer-sponsored health insurance would have a significant downward impact on future health care cost growth rates.
+Over the longer term, expenditures would exceed premium receipts, and there is a very serious risk that the program would become unsustainable as a result of adverse selection by participants. - Total national health expenditures in the U.S. during 2010-2019 would increase by about 0.6 percent.
+The additional demand for health services could be difficult to meet initially with existing health provider resources and could lead to price increases, cost-shifting, and/or changes in providers' willingness to treat patients with low-reimbursement health coverage. - The proposed reductions in Medicare payment updates for providers, the actions of the Independent Payment Advisory Board, and the excise tax on high-cost employer-sponsored health insurance would have a downward impact on future health care cost growth rates.
 During 2010-2019, however, these effects would be outweighed by the increased costs associated with the expansions of health insurance coverage.
 Also, the longer-term viability of the Medicare update reductions is doubtful.
-Other provisions, such as comparative effectiveness research, are estimated to have relatively small effect on expenditure growth rates.
+Other provisions, such as comparative effectiveness research, are estimated to have a relatively small effect on expenditure growth rates.